Are You Suffering From Lower Back Pain?

-I have tried everything available to me throughout several years, however, i have gotten more relief and mobility from the treatments at advanced health and physical medicine than most anything i have previously tried, including but not limited to the massage therapy by Shannon.
+I have tried everything available to me throughout several years, however, i have gotten more relief and mobility from the treatments at advanced health and rehabilitation center than most anything i have previously tried, including but not limited to the massage therapy by Shannon.

 I would recommend them to anyone in need of pain relief and wellness.
 I have come from a wheelchair to a walker, cain, and now walking on my own without very much assistance.

 God bless the staff at advanced health for being so kind, patient, and professional.
 I realize there is but one healer, but he puts those in our life to assist along the way!

 Our Greenville medical center can effectively treat lower back pain caused by the following:

 - Degenerative and/or herniated discs

 - Sciatica (compression of the sciatic nerve, affecting the lower back, buttock, leg, and foot)